peterzheng98/RCompiler-Spec/src/tokens.md

 r[lex.token.reserved-prefix.strings]
 Similarly the `r`, `b`, `br`, `c`, and `cr` prefixes used in raw string literals, byte literals, byte string literals, raw byte string literals, C string literals, and raw C string literals are not interpreted as reserved prefixes.

-r[lex.token.reserved-prefix.life]
-Source input which would otherwise be lexically interpreted as a non-raw lifetime (or a keyword or `_`) which is immediately followed by a `#` character (without intervening whitespace) is identified as a reserved lifetime prefix.

 r[lex.token.reserved-prefix.edition2021]
 > [!EDITION-2021]